TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

 -

-Software is often the most stable after updates.
+Software decoding is often the most stable immediately after updates.

 Steps: